Climbing Trips

 Additional information and guidance for trips

 Make sure you know how to boulder outdoors.
-Watch some youtube videos or read about how to place crashpads and how to spot each other during climbs to make sure everyone gets home safe.
+Watch some Youtube videos or read about how to place crashpads and how to spot each other during climbs to make sure everyone gets home safe.
 When placing crashpads, make a mental note if a rock or root is under a certain part as landing on a crash pad with a pointy rock underneath could still result in an injury.

 Generally when outdoors, it is good practice to “Leave no trace”.
 This means making sure all trash is collected and brought home and only footprints are left after your trip.
 In addition to that, when climbing it is also good practice to brush away any of your tick marks when leaving a boulder.